jspecify/jspecify/docs/design-overview.md

-# JSpecify design overview
+# JSpecify nullness design overview

 ## About this document

-This document summarizes our current thinking for proposing a set of nullness annotations. **Nothing here is "set in stone" yet.**

-If you are looking for an introduction to _using_ the annotations, you will probably prefer the [user guide].
+This document summarizes some the state of our thinking from mid-2020.
+Nothing here is set in stone, and parts of the doc have gone out of date.
+For a more informal overview, see our in-progress [user guide].
+For a more formal description, see our in-progress [spec].

 ## Overview